 His hair appears to be a different colour which could indicate that he has either dyed it, or it has become darker as the hair has grown thicker and denser.

-This patient was evidently edging on the later stages of the Norwood scale prior to his hair transplant.
+This patient was evidently edging on the later stages of the Norwood scale prior to his hair transplant procedure.
 The band of hair that usually separates the crown from the hairline had thinned substantially.

-James Nesbitt is a great example of someone who has undergone a hair transplant, which has aged gracefully with time.
-The star’s first transplant was actually performed around 15 years ago, and he has recently undergone a fifth.
+James Nesbitt’s hair transplant has aged amazingly.
+The star’s first transplant was actually performed around 15 years ago, and he’s said to have recently undergone a fifth.

 15 years later, we can see that his natural hairline and crown are sporting a denser supply of hair.
 He also seems to have chosen to stick with his natural grey colour.
 See more celebrity hair transplants before and after.